 We arrived in Porto with two (misleading) preconceptions: that the city could be seen in one day (seen, maybe; experienced, not — more to come on later posts) and that Fantasporto, the independent film festival, was a dying shadow of its former glory.

 After three days of the festival I realized Fantasporto, shamelessly I want to add, is not taken seriously.
 And I won’t even digress about the fact that it has been happening for the past thirty-five years.
 It has nothing to do with “old age.”
-The rest of the country sees this International Film Festival (emphasis again on in-ter-na-tion-al) as nothing more than a little regional festival that happens in Porto, where some horror-ish movies are screened to a couple hundred people.
+The rest of the country sees this International Film Festival (emphasis again on in-ter-na-tion-al) as nothing more than a little regional festival that happens in Porto, where some horror-ish movies are screened to a couple of hundred people.
 In “corporate lingo” Fantasporto doesn’t seem to be profitable enough for the prominent people to give a crap about it.
 That’s a load of BS.

 (Photo credit: Alan Langford)

 Let me tell you, in the first place, why I love the fantasy/horror genre: the main reason is that I don’t like literal art.
 I like to rummage through references, have my own saying and interpret my findings.
-Art is not science and it doesn’t have to be.
+Art is not science, and it doesn’t have to be.
 I also don’t feel that people see fantasy/horror films to escape reality, quite the contrary: it forces you to drop the mask, to be at your rawest self, and find your answers to your own questions.
 And yes the truth is many times monstrous, ugly, rotten and terrifying.

 Although the Official Fantasy Section is considered the core of the festival, Fantasporto also holds two other competitions: Director’s Week and Orient Express.
 The Oporto International Film Festival is a lot more than screening horror-ish independent films.